AmziLS/AmziProlog/README.md

   - **.lsx** -- Logic Server extension (a renamed DLL/SO file)

 Common terms:
+  - The Logic Server is a service, with an interface similar to a database server, which allows to query and update the LogicBase (= Prolog program).
-  - Loading and interpreting of source code files (.pro) is called "consulting", as opposed to compiled files (.plm/.xpl), which are simply "loaded".
+  - Loading of a source code file (.pro), then interpreting it, is called "consulting".
+This is in contrast to compiled files (.plm/.xpl), which are simply said to be "loaded" (loading an .xpl file does not automatically execute its main/0 predicate.)

 See also: [Amzi!
 Prolog Quick Overview](http://www.amzi.com/manuals/amzi/pro/pug_overview.htm) and the [Detailed Amzi!
 Prolog Overview](https://www.amzi.com/AmziPrologLogicServer/white_papers/amzi_overview.php)